Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

 \subsection{Global fit analysis}

-We perform a global $\chi^{2}$ analysis over the entire scanned parameter space by assimilating the most relevant low-energy flavor physics observables and the Higgs signal strength constraints tabulated in Table~\ref{table-mu8} and Table~\ref{table-mu13}.
-The light Higgs mass constraint has been imposed separately, and parameter space points are dropped out if they generate $M_{h}$ outside the range specified in Sec.~\ref{light_higgs_mass}.
+We perform a global $\chi^{2}$ analysis over the entire scanned parameter space taking into account the most relevant flavor physics observables discussed and Higgs signal strength constraints tabulated in Table~\ref{table-mu8} and Table~\ref{table-mu13}.
+The light Higgs mass constraint has been imposed separately and parameter space points are dropped out if they generate $M_{h}$ outside the range specified in Sec.~\ref{light_higgs_mass}.